akshata29/entaoai/Features.md

 # Features

 * Upload (PDF/Text Documents as well as Webpages).  **New** - Connectors support.
 Connect to your data directly from the Azure Container or a specific file.
 You can also connect to AWS S3 Bucket & key.
+Integration with AWS S3 using AWS Lambda, Event grid and Azure Data factory.
+Added support to upload to existing index and support document chunk process using different technique including Azure Form Recognizer.
 ![Upload](/assets/Upload.png)
 * Chat - Chat to your document - ChatGpt
 ![ChatGpt](/assets/ChatGpt.png)